 What will we be like when this thing is finally over?
 Will we be even more fearful and divided?
 Or is there a realistically rosier scenario?
 This is just one of the subjects we explore in a wide-ranging conversation with Rev. angel Kyodo Williams.
 We also talk about the disutility of guilt in the face of all the horror we’re witnessing in the time of COVID, and how to reclaim the word “love” from the land of hopeless cliché.
 I really enjoyed this conversation, especially how it warmed up as it went.

 We dive into talking about liberation, cancel culture, minding our own business, and the essential foundation of contemplative/somatic practice for doing any kind of racial healing work.
 These are two wonderful human beings and skilled teachers and we think you’ll love this rich conversation as much as we did.

 Join Rev. angel and Arisa White in this convening.
 The two discuss sustaining their creative practices that honor their beings and queer Blackness.

 Rev. angel spoke on Day 8’s topic ‘Push’ in response to the framing question “When is it time to breathe and rest, and when is it time to push for myself and others?”
-Subscribe to listen to the full talk, and the complete ten day People’s Inauguration programming.
+Subscribe to listen to the full talk and the complete ten-day People’s Inauguration programming.

-angel Kyodo Williams Sensei, is an author, maverick spiritual teacher, master trainer, and founder of Center for Transformative Change.
+angel Kyodo Williams Sensei, is an author, maverick spiritual teacher, master trainer, and founder of the Center for Transformative Change.
 She has been bridging the …

 In a FREE online summit, from September 8-10, angel and other peacebuilders teach you how your practice strengthens the revolution that is subtle activism